Annotating Web Browsing Agents: From WebArena Traces to Human Evaluation

 "final_screenshot": "screenshots/wa_001_final.png"

-}Each step has a screenshot, the action taken, the target element, and click coordinates.
-Potato uses this information to render visual overlays.
+}Each step carries a screenshot, the action taken, the target element, and click coordinates.
+Potato draws its visual overlays from this.

 Create config.yaml: